elastic/kibana/src/core/MIGRATION.md

 jest.mock('ui/new_platform');
 ```

-This will automatically mock the services in `ui/new_platform` thanks to the [helpers that have been added](https://github.com/streamich/kibana/blob/master/src/legacy/ui/public/new_platform/__mocks__/helpers.ts) to that module.
+This will automatically mock the services in `ui/new_platform` thanks to the [helpers that have been added](https://github.com/elastic/kibana/blob/master/src/legacy/ui/public/new_platform/__mocks__/helpers.ts) to that module.

 If others are consuming your plugin's new platform contracts via the `ui/new_platform` module, you'll want to update the helpers as well to ensure your contracts are properly mocked.

+> Note: The `ui/new_platform` mock is only designed for use by old Jest tests.
+If you are writing new tests, you should structure your code and tests such that you don't need this mock.
+Instead, you should import the `core` mock directly and instantiate it.

 #### What about karma tests?
-While our plan is to only provide first-class mocks for jest tests, there are many legacy karma tests that cannot be quickly or easily converted to jest -- particularly those which are still relying on mocking Angular services via `ngMock`.
+While our plan is to only provide first-class mocks for Jest tests, there are many legacy karma tests that cannot be quickly or easily converted to Jest -- particularly those which are still relying on mocking Angular services via `ngMock`.

 For these tests, we are maintaining a separate set of mocks.
 Files with a `.karma_mock.{js|ts|tsx}` extension will be loaded _globally_ before karma tests are run.